ystia/yorc-a4c-plugin/documentation/location.rst

 You can allow the VMs in this subnet to access Google services without assigned external IP addresses by checking the checkbox ``private_ip_google_access``.

-For details on other optional PersistentDisk properties, see `VPC Creation <https://cloud.google.com/sdk/gcloud/reference/compute/networks/create>`_.
+For details on other optional Private Network properties, see `VPC Creation <https://cloud.google.com/sdk/gcloud/reference/compute/networks/create>`_.

 - How-to connect a VM to a private subnet after creating the relationship between the VM and a PrivateNetwork ?